Skip to main content Skip to footer

 Each role handles dependencies differently:

-• Portfolio perspective: identifies that Project A cannot launch until Project B upgrades the server infrastructure.
+• Portfolio perspective: Identifies that Project A cannot launch until Project B upgrades the server infrastructure.

-• Project perspective: identifies that the design phase must finish before the development phase begins.
+• Project perspective: Identifies that the design phase must finish before the development phase begins.

 Portfolio managers use roadmaps to stagger launches and prevent operational overload, visualizing dependencies to minimize conflict.